 10. Seek Professional Help

-Some abuse cases are severe.
 Your new dog may have previous physical, emotional, or mental wounds so severe that professional help is needed.
 Please contact your veterinarian to make sure that your new dog is physically healthy and comfortable.
 Pain may add to their already stressed and nervous demeanor, so always make sure your dog is physically healthy.